jsenv/core/README.md

 - use dynamic import
 - use import.meta.url

-And mainly it's about writing code that can be executed/tested/bundled for browsers and/or nodejs.
+And mainly it's about writing code that can be executed/tested/bundled for the web and node.js.

 ## Documentation